Shirakumo/cl-mixed/README.md

         (setf (offset echo) offset)
         T))

 In order to achieve the echo effect we keep samples of a given duration around in a ring buffer and then decrease their potency with each iteration while adding the new samples on top.
 Of course, a more natural sounding echo effect would need more complicated processing than this.
 Regardless, this segment can now be integrated just the same as the `fader` segment from the above introductory code.
+The `T` at the end of the `mix` method signals that we're still producing samples.
+For segments that can end, the return value should become `NIL` once they're exhausted.

 ## Concepts
 ### Buffer